aylabyuk/countries/README.md

-This is a demo application for locating a country in a world map.
+This is a simple demo app that uses React and Leaflet to display/locate countries in the world map.
 It fetches location data from http://www.geonames.org/.

 you can view the live demo [here](https://aylabyuk.github.io/countries).